aimacode/aima-python/README.md

 ## Python 3.4

 This code is in Python 3.4 (Python 3.5, also works, but Python 2.x does not).
-You can [install the latest Python version](https://www.python.org/downloads), and if that doesn't work, use a browser-based Python interpreter such as [repl.it](https://repl.it/languages/python3).
+You can [install the latest Python version](https://www.python.org/downloads) or use a browser-based Python interpreter such as [repl.it](https://repl.it/languages/python3).

 ## Structure of the Project